risc-mi/totalsegmentator2D/README.md

 ### Setup

 TS2D has been tested with **Python 3.12** and Pytorch 2.7.1 (CUDA 11.8) on a **Windows 11** system and on Ubuntu (tested with CPU only).

-We recommend installing PyTorch in your environment **before installing TS2D** to ensure GPU support.
-Ensure you set up PyTorch with the correct CUDA version for your system and PyTorch release.
-For installation instructions, see the [PyTorch documentation](https://pytorch.org/get-started/locally/).
+👉 Install PyTorch **before** installing TS2D (see [PyTorch setup](https://pytorch.org/get-started/locally/)).

-After setting up PyTorch, install TS2D with pip using **one** of the following methods:
+Then install TS2D via:
-- install from PyPI: `pip install ts2d`
+- from PyPI: `pip install ts2d`
-- or install your local clone of the repository: `pip install .`
+- from a local clone: `pip install .`
-- or temporarily clone and install the repository: `pip install git+https://github.com/risc-mi/totalsegmentator2D.git`.
+- from GitHub: `pip install git+https://github.com/risc-mi/totalsegmentator2D.git`.

 ### Get Started